realmagicgreen/magicgreen11ty/src/articles/2020-05-01-immune-boost-drinks.md

 {% assign name = '-05' %}
-{% include partials/image.html, name: name, caption: 'Live Essences and some of the ingredients used' %}
+{% include 'partials/image.html', name: 'name', caption: 'Live Essences and some of the ingredients used' %}

 ## What is the message that your brand is pushing?